ArturFortunato/Parkinson-speech-detection/README.md

-# Parkinson-speech-detection
+# Parkinson Disease speech-based diagnostic
+This repository contains the work that is being developed in the context of my master's thesis.

+## What it is?
-This repository contains the work that is being developed in the context of my thesis.
-It consists of a model for automatic detection of Parkinson's Disease based on speech analysis, that is also able to generate human-understandable explanations for medical professionals
+A model for automatic detection of Parkinson's Disease based on speech analysis.
+It is also able to generate human-understandable explanations for it's diagnostics